Rrrinav/Term-Graphics/README.md

 [Stb libraries](https://github.com/nothings/stb) (used stb_image for image loading)

 ### STILL IN DEVELOPMENT

-Testing and proper development on windows still not done
+- [ ] Testing and proper development on windows still not done
+- [ ] Only update the points that are changed